FhenixProtocol/cofhe-mock-contracts/README.md

 ### Using Foundry

+> **Important**: You must set `isolate = true` in your `foundry.toml`.
+Without this setting, some variables may be used without proper permission checks, which will cause failures on production chains.

 Use abstract CoFheTest contract to automatically deploy all necessary FHE contracts for testing.

 CoFheTest also exposes useful test methods such as

 - `assertHashValue(euint, uint)` - asserting an encrypted value is equal to an expected plaintext value
 - `createInEuint..(number, user)` - for creating encrypted inputs (8-256bits) for a given user